nikkimutallim/Cruise-Booking-Price-Churn-Prediction/README.md

 Customer Group Size: Develop targeted marketing strategies or loyalty programs to attract larger booking groups, as they tend to pay slightly higher prices.

 Interpreting Differences: Recognize that popularity and revenue don't always align.
 Routes with fewer bookings may still yield substantial revenue if they cater to a premium clientele.
 Strategic decisions should balance popularity and revenue potential.

+Resource Optimization: Knowing which bookings are likely to cancel can help the company allocate its resources more effectively.
+For instance, if the model predicts that a particular cruise has a high likelihood of cancellations, the company can reduce the number of staff and supplies allocated to that cruise, saving costs.

+Improved Customer Experience: The model can help the company improve the overall customer experience by identifying pain points or issues that lead to cancellations.
+For example, if a specific route or cabin type has a higher cancellation rate, the company can investigate and address the reasons behind it, such as inadequate facilities or poor customer service.

+Tailored Marketing: The predictive model can be used to segment customers based on their likelihood of canceling.
+The company can then tailor marketing campaigns and communication strategies to each segment.
+For customers at a high risk of cancellation, the company can offer additional perks or assistance.

 # Getting Insights using SQL